-King County extends property tax deadline for individual taxpayers over coronavirus concerns
+King County extends property-tax deadline for individual taxpayers over coronavirus concerns

 King County has extended this spring’s property-tax deadline for individual taxpayers, because of coronavirus-related concerns.

 The due date for property taxes from the first half of 2020 is April 30.
-But residential and commercial taxpayers who pay the taxes themselves, rather than through mortgage leaders, now will have until June 1, King County Executive Dow Constantine said Monday, issuing an emergency order.
+But residential and commercial taxpayers who pay the taxes themselves, rather than through mortgage lenders, now will have until June 1, King County Executive Dow Constantine said Monday, issuing an emergency order.

 The county won’t charge interest for individual taxpayers who pay by June 1, Constantine said in a news release.